-The Hollywood stars who quit acting - BBC News
+The Hollywood stars who quit acting

 Doris Day

-Doris Day was one of the biggest stars by the 1960s thanks to her double-threat singing and acting career, in films such as Calamity Jane, Pillow Talk and Move Over, Darling.
+Doris Day was one of the biggest stars by the 1960s thanks to her double singing and acting career, in films such as Calamity Jane, Pillow Talk and Move Over, Darling.

 Her last film was in 1968 and after a brief stint on TV, announced she was retiring from acting in 1975.